 The Advisory Board

 The jury’s of the different grant programmes are composed of persons in the field of investigative journalism, related academia or other relevant media personalities suggested on the long-list by the advisory board.
 The jury consists of four respected personalities – preferably representing different parts of Europe (investigativejournalism.eu) or different parts of the world (money-trail.org).

 The jury is anonymous.
-One member leaves the jury every year and steps out publicly.
+Two members leaves the jury every two year and steps out publicly.
 Former jury members are a growing “backing group” with good insights to advise the advisory board and director.
 Jury members can not apply for research grants.